Catalog -> Beverages -> Soft drink with sugar

 Tonic water contains quinine, which in large amounts can cause side effects such as nausea, dizziness, and headaches.
 Additionally, tonic water is often sweetened, so it can be high in sugar and calories, which can contribute to weight gain and other health issues if consumed excessively.

-How much Tonic water to drink per day?
+How much tonic water to drink per day?

 It is recommended to consume Tonic water in moderation.
 As Tonic water contains quinine and added sugars, excessive consumption may lead to health issues.
 A typical serving size is about 8 ounces, so it's best to limit intake to a glass or two per day as part of a balanced diet.

-Tonic water Allergies
+Tonic water allergies

 Tonic water typically contains quinine, which can cause allergic reactions in some individuals.
 Symptoms can include hives, rash, itching, swelling, and difficulty breathing.
 If you suspect an allergy to tonic water, it's important to consult with a healthcare professional and avoid consuming it in the future.